Midtown Madness 2: Development

 In a July 2000 interview with IGN, Jay Panek, Producer on Midtown Madness 2, detailed the larger scale of the game.
 The team wanted to include two very different locales for players to enjoy.
 San Francisco was chosen for its hills and American-styled grid layout of streets, while London provided many technical turns and occasional narrow roads.
 Panek described their environments as "caricatures of the cities" rather than map-accurate representations.
 Famous landmarks can be found in both cities, but each environment is scaled down and simplified.
 For example, San Francisco features Golden Gate Park and the Golden Gate Bridge itself.
 The number of races also was greatly increased over its predecessor.
 Midtown Madness has 64 races, while Midtown Madness 2 has 180.

 Microsoft handled licensing for vehicles, including the ability for them to be damaged.
 British vehicles are prominently featured in the game, including a double-decker bus and offerings from Mini Cooper and Aston Martin.
 Both British and American vehicles can be driven at both locations.
 Dan Greenawalt, who would go on to found the Microsoft-owned Forza Motorsport developer Turn 10 Studios, was a tester on the game.
 In addition to testing he was tasked with tuning vehicle physics.
 Of his time with the Angel Studios team Greenawalt said "I loved the guys there. [...]
 I learnt incredibly valuable experiences on that title."

 Reception

 Midtown Madness 2 received "generally favorable reviews" according to the review aggregation website Metacritic.
 Samuel Bass of NextGen said, "Arcade-style racing at its finest, Midtown Madness 2 deserves a spot in the collection of any true adrenaline junkie."
-The game won the award for "Racing Game of 2000" in Readers' Choice, but was a runner-up in Editors' Choice at IGNs Best of 2000 Awards.